 |Size:||4.5 in x 6.5 in|

-- Short, Accessible Format: Combines anecdotes, a concise overview of depression, and practical pointers
+- Short, Accessible Format: A concise biblical exploration of belonging and community

-- TGC Hard Questions Series: Equips readers with answers to difficult questions facing today’s church
+- TGC Hard Questions Series: Equips readers with answers to difficult questions facing the modern church

 Table of Contents